vinayakapackers/website/README.md

 ## This website has been made in a simple HTML, CSS & JS file.
- # It is a packers and movers company located in Abu Dhabi, Saudi Arab.
+ # It is a packers and movers company located in Vijaywada, Andhra Pradesh, India.

 # The tools which has been used:
   a.For responsiveness used the Bootstrap,